CS5610-Khoury-Lionelle/LabMagicEightBall/README.md

 4. Using the inspect side bar, highlight various elements.
 What is it doing?
 What happens if you change an element in the side bar, then refresh?

+5. What is an event listener?
+Why would that be essential for webpages?

 ## Credits / Acknowledgements